STEAM at FCS

 With approximately 6,800 square feet of space, the newly designed CID includes studios for design and prototyping, fabrication, technology and robotics, and the storage and finishing of student projects.

 This groundbreaking space designed specifically for children in Nursery to Grade five opened on October 21, 2016.
 A cutting-edge facility, it is equipped with four themed Maker studios: Natural Sciences, Media/Computing, Fabrication, and Design.

 So what does a religion founded in 17th century England and Making have in common?
 Simply put, both believe in the primacy of questions over answers.
 Not simple questions with simple answers, but complex ones that challenge us to investigate, explore, and grow.
 In the language of the maker movement we call these types of questions inquiries; within Quakerism they are called simply queries.
-Queries guide our thought and actions, and empower everyone to contribute to the work of peacefully transforming the world.
+Queries guide our thoughts and actions, help us to see the truth and value in another's perspective, and empower everyone to contribute to the work of peacefully transforming the world.